 Kensington is a very small town located in the state of Maryland.
 With a population of 2,330 people and five constituent neighborhoods, Kensington is the 183rd largest community in Maryland.

 Kensington home prices are not only among the most expensive in Maryland, but Kensington real estate also consistently ranks among the most expensive in America.

 Kensington is a decidedly white-collar town, with fully 94.63% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kensington is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Kensington who work in management occupations (21.71%), office and administrative support (9.91%), and teaching (9.69%).

 Also of interest is that Kensington has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Kensington is also a town of artists.
 Kensington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Kensington’s character.

-Kensington is a somewhat ethnically-diverse town.
+Kensington is a very ethnically-diverse town.
 The people who call Kensington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kensington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kensington include German, English, Russian, and Italian.
+The greatest number of Kensington residents report their race to be White, followed by Asian.
+Important ancestries of people in Kensington include German, English, Russian, and Scots-Irish.

 The most common language spoken in Kensington is English.
 Other important languages spoken here include Spanish and French.